Parent page: Routing the PCB

 To configure ActiveRoute to length tune:

-- Enable the Tune Selected checkbox in the Action section of the panel.
+- Enable the Tune Selected checkbox in the Action region of the panel.

-- Enable the required Matched Length design rule in the Tune section of the panel.
+- Enable the required Matched Length design rule in the Tune region of the panel.

-- Configure the required Max Amplitude and Min Space settings (either Single Ended, or Differential Pair) in the Tune section of the panel.
+- Configure the required Max Amplitude and Min Space settings (either Single Ended, or Differential Pair) in the Tune region of the panel.

 The software includes a powerful pin and part swapping system, linked between the schematic and PCB editors.
 ActiveRoute can access the pin swap settings, and swap pins during routing if it reduces the overall route length and improves the route quality.